ZVT SPU-800

 The front panel is labeled RPL (Control Panel), it is connected to the TP8 bus using individual wires (wound connections).

-Bus expanders
+Bus Expanders

 Universal basting plates